Domincee/Summarizer/README.md

 A simple Flask web application that allows users to upload .doc or .docx files, extract the text content, and generate a concise summary using a transformer-based model.

 🚀 Running the App Locally
-⚠️ This app runs locally and requires the server to be running on your machine.

-Built with:
-- ⚙️ Python + Flask
-- 🤗 Hugging Face Transformers (`facebook/bart-large-cnn`)
-- 🧠 Text extraction via `python-docx` and `textract`

-## 🚀 Features

-- Upload `.docx` or `.doc` files
-- Extract and display full text from documents
-- Generate high-quality summaries using BART model
-- Clean and responsive UI
-- Spinner and progress bar for better UX
-- Minimal, clean interface

-Optionally share your local server using <a href="https://ngrok.com/"> ngrok </a>

 🛠 How to Run Locally
  ```bash
 git clone https://github.com/Domincee/Summarizer.git